mklagassey/Jets/README.md

 1) Work on stretch goals
 2) Create more airfields and fly jets from one to the other, updating their respective fleets accordingly
 3) Use the logic to build a more visually interesting sim
+4) Move methods from app into airfield where possible to help with encapsulation